-Academic classes are provided as part of the clinical placement at Maternidad La Luz.
-These classes may be offered in the birth center or via video conferencing.
-They provide students with the unique opportunity for immediate and accessible hands on experience.
-A student at Maternidad La Luz begins learning practical midwifery skills the first day of their program.
+A student at Maternidad La Luz begins learning practical midwifery skills the first day on shift at the clinic.
 The opportunity for the repetition of skills available in a busy birth center enables the student to solidify clinical skills while integrating what they have learned in the classes.

 Maternidad La Luz provides clinical placement for students to learn under experienced professional midwives.
 The clinical placement at Maternidad La Luz involves total commitment on the part of the student.
-Students are scheduled to be on shift 36 to 48 hours per week; but those in Phases 3 and 4 may be required to be at the birth center additional hours if they have a "change of shift" birth, or have a continuity of care client who births when the student is not scheduled to be on shift.
+Students are scheduled to be on shift 36 to 48 hours per week; but those in Phases 3 and 4 may be required to be at the birth center additional hours if they have a "change of shift" birth or have a continuity of care client who births when the student is not scheduled to be on shift.
 It is very difficult to have a job during the program, especially when on call.
-There is no vacation time offered during the first six months of the clinical placement.

 Continuity of Care

 Students may begin selecting clients for whom they wish to be on-call.
 NARM requires that students provide care for five continuity of care (COC) clients spanning two trimesters of pregnancy, attend the birth, do the newborn exam within 12 hours of the birth, and do at least two postpartum exams after 24 hours of the birth.
 Students who have COC clients must have a cell phone and reliable means of transportation available to them 24 hours a day, 7 days a week.
 Appropriate childcare must also be organized in advance, and should be available 24 hours a day, 7 days a week, while a student is on call.
 Students’ children are not allowed at the birth center without prior approval.

 Visiting MLL's Birth Center